CattoYT/ValorantCommsBot/README.md

 If anyone wants to submit a PR to have stuff done with the events then please do!

+As of writing, Python 3.13 isn't out, but will be within the year.
+I plan on migrating quickly due to the lack of the GIL, which will significantly improve this app's performance currently.
+This is mainly to clean up the shitty multiprcessing code i've written, and will hopefully be faster when starting up different modules such as the EnemyManager.
+When this happens, it will definitely take a massive refactor tho lol

 # Setup:

 Run the following (ideally in a venv):